poojagudale/EMS-Project/ems-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'net.javaguides.ems-backend' is invalid and this project uses 'net.javaguides.ems_backend' instead.
+* The original package name 'com.gpm.ems.ems-backend' is invalid and this project uses 'com.gpm.ems.ems_backend' instead.

 # Getting Started